tweag/nickel/rfcs/007-bytecode-interpreter.md

 A second route is to optimize the interpreter itself.
-This includes general program optimizations (that don't have much to do with the fact that Nickel is the interpreter of a programming language, such as using better algorithms and data structures), and more interpreter-specific optimizations.
-The current RFC mostly focuses on this route.
+This includes general program optimizations (that don't have much to do with the fact that Nickel is the interpreter of a programming language, such as using better algorithms and data structures) and more interpreter-specific optimizations.
+The current RFC focuses on this route.

-A third route that we will explore is caching, or incremental evaluation.
+A third route that we will explore in a future RFC is caching, or incremental evaluation.
 This is orthogonal and a possible game-changer if done right.
-We'll make sure that this proposal remains compatible with a future incremental evaluation implementation.
+We'll make sure that the current proposal (RFC007) wouldn't hurt the fundamental principles of incremental evaluation.

 ### Memory representation